Skip to content

 • Type: () => void

-• Description: Triggers approval animation on the current card.
+• Description: Triggers upward swipe animation on the current card.

 • Type: () => void

-• Description: Triggers rejection animation on the current card.
+• Description: Triggers left swipe animation on the current card.

 reset(options?)